-Elizabeth (Betty) Swarbrick was born in Cabus, Lancashire in 1818.
+Elizabeth “Betty” Swarbrick was born in Cabus, Lancashire in 1818.
 She was the daughter of Matthew Swarbrick, a local farmer, and Dorothy Chippindale.
-She was baptized on 18 October at St. Helen’s Anglican church in Garstang.
+She was baptized on 18 October 1818 at St. Helen’s Anglican church in Garstang.

-We have no record of Betty’s childhood until her marriage at the age of 19 to Henry Barton of Barton.
+We have no record of Betty’s childhood until her marriage at age 19 to Henry Barton of Barton.
 They married in The Parochial Chapel of Broughton on 24 May 1838.
-Their first son, Richard Barton, was born in Broughton shortly thereafter.
-In 1839 second son, Edward, was born up the road in Barton.
+Their first son Richard Barton was born in Broughton shortly thereafter.
+In 1839, their second son Edward was born up the road in Barton.

-The 1841 census records Henry, Elizabeth, and their first three children at Almond’s Crosses in Barton.
+The 1841 census records Henry, Betty, and their first three children at Almond’s Crosses in Barton.
 The 1851 census records the family with six children at a farm simply called Crosses.
-One of their children, Elizabeth (b.
-1841) evidently died between the two census dates.
-The couple named a second daughter Elizabeth (b.
-1847).
+One of their children, Elizabeth evidently died between the two census dates.
+The couple named a second daughter Elizabeth.

 The Barton family suffered a significant upheaval during the 1850s for reasons unknown.
-Circa 1852 the family moved from Barton to 5 Park Road in Preston.
+Circa 1852, the family moved from Barton to 5 Park Road in Preston.
 Henry got work as a labourer.
-In 1853 their youngest daughter, Dorothy Ann, died at the age of 2.
-It is possible that the family’s move was connected to Dorothy Ann’s illness which lasted for seven months before she died.
+In 1853, their youngest daughter, Dorothy Ann, died at age 2.
+It is possible that the family’s move was connected to Dorothy Ann’s illness, which lasted for seven months before she died.

-Within a few years of Dorothy Ann’s death Henry Barton died or otherwise left his family.
-The family broke apart.
-Elizabeth Swarbrick moved to the village of Scorton near Cabus with her three youngest children, probably because she had family there.
-We believe Edward Barton went to live with an uncle in Barton.
+Within a few years of Dorothy Ann’s death, Henry Barton died or otherwise left; the family broke apart.
+Betty moved to the village of Scorton near Cabus with her three youngest children, probably because she had family there.
+It is believed that Edward Barton went to live with an uncle in Barton.

-In the 1861 census Elizabeth Swarbrick-Barton, age 42, was living in Scorton (near Cabus) as a lodger in the home of Edward and Mary Davis and was working as a charwoman.
-Elizabeth listed her marital status as “Married” which could have been an error, or could have indicated that Henry Barton was not dead but otherwise incapacitated or estranged.
-Elizabeth’s youngest son, Henry, age 13, was enumerated in 1861 living nearby in Scorton with Elizabeth’s sister, Nancy Eccles.
-Also living with Nancy Eccles was Elizabeth’s aunt, Agnes Chippendale.
-Elizabeth’s eldest daughter, Margaret age 18 was enumerated lodging with a family in Scorton and working as a cotton throttle spinner.
-Daughter Elizabeth, age 13, was most likely living about 10 km away in the village of Quernmore working as a nanny (“Nurse”) for a couple named Richard and Susanna Gardner.
-Gardner was the maiden name of Elizabeth’s grandmother, so Richard and Susanna may also have been relatives.
+In the 1861 census, Betty Swarbrick-Barton, age 42, was living in Scorton (near Cabus) as a lodger in the home of Edward and Mary Davis and was working as a charwoman.
+Betty listed her marital status as “Married,” which could have been an error or could have indicated that Henry Barton was not dead but otherwise incapacitated or estranged.
+Betty’s youngest son Henry, age 13, was enumerated in 1861 living nearby in Scorton with her sister, Nancy Eccles.
+Also living with Nancy Eccles was Betty’s aunt, Agnes Chippendale.
+Betty’s eldest daughter Margaret, age 18, was enumerated lodging with a family in Scorton and working as a cotton throttle spinner.
+Her daughter Elizabeth, age 13, was most likely living about 10 km away in the village of Quernmore working as a nanny and nurse for a couple named Richard and Susanna Gardner.
+Gardner was the maiden name of Betty’s grandmother, so Richard and Susanna may also have been relatives.

-The 1861 census is our last record of Elizabeth Swarbrick.
-She may have died during the 1860s.
-Or, as she was only 42 in 1861 it is possible that she remarried.
+The 1861 census is the last record of Betty Swarbrick.
+She may have died during the 1860s, or as she was only age 42 in 1861, it is possible that she remarried.

 Details and Facts